spencerbeggs/distribution/README.md

 # Distribution

-The Docker toolset to pack, ship, store, and deliver content.
+The Docker toolset to pack, ship, store, and deliver content

 This repository's main product is the Docker Registry 2.0 implementation for storing and distributing Docker images.
 It supersedes the [docker/docker-